chevereto/v4-docs/application/configuration/multitenancy.md

 ## Running jobs worker

 Use [jobs:worker](../../application/reference/cli.md#tenants-jobs-worker) to run the jobs worker in multi-tenant mode.
+This long-running process handles background tasks for tenants websites, it also refreshes the tenants stats table.

 To run the worker for all tenants: